1shahar/rick-morty-api/4/4-readme.md

 # Rick And Morty Api
 ---
 # task 4 helm
-1. run project on minikube
+1. run project on minikube with helm tool
 2. deploy service ingress
+3. need helm to be is install

 download:
 1. download folder 4